nginxinc/nginx-ingress-workshops/Rancher/Documentation/rdt/readme.md

 - Copy it to the directory below

 ```
-cp overide.yaml /Users/[Your User Name Here]/Library/Application Support/rancher-desktop/lima/_config
+/Users/[Your User Name Here]/Library/Application Support/rancher-desktop/lima/_config
 ```

-**Final setup and launch for Kubernetes on RDT**
+**Final reset and launch for Kubernetes on RDT**
-- Click on the Kubernetes tab and deselect the Traefik check box.
-- Click apply and exit out of prefrences.
-- Next navigate to troubleshooting in the main RDT window
+- Navigate to troubleshooting in the main RDT window
 - Locate and click on the Rest Kubernetes button to reset the cluster
-- In the following pop up window select the option to delete container images and click reset.
+- In the following pop up window leave the delete container images unchecked and click "Reset Kubernetes.
-- Once this process finishes you will have a base cluster  with no ingress or Loadbalancer defined to work with.
+- Once this process finishes you will have a base cluster  with no ingress or Load balancer defined to work with.

 #### Add two K8s focused extensions to VSCode